vzool/ios-nanodegree-earth-diary/README.md

 2- you can back to your past data and the app will update it with new data while you browsing you Pins.

-3- You can anaylze what you collect.
+3- You can analyze what you collect.